fan2/mkdocs/docs/blog/posts/c/c-pointer-to-function.md

 3. `(*(void(*)())0)`, this is to read (dereference) the content of a section of memory starting at address 0, and its content is the function stored in a section with a first address of 0.
 4. `(*(void(*)())0)()`, this is a function call.

 It seems very simple, right?
-Let’s rewrite the above example:
+Let's rewrite the above example:

 ```c
 (*(char * * (*)(char * *, char * *))0) (char * *, char * *);